 Below is an image that shows the general set up of the illustration.
-As you can see from the Layers panel, I've divided things up in stacking order, with the sky & ground as the bottom layer, and the bushes in front as the top layer.
+As you can see from the Layers panel, I've divided things up in stacking order, with the sky & ground as the bottom layer, and the bushes and the clouds in front as the top layers.
 When creating a scenery like this, it's a good thing to try to divide your layers up in such stacking order.
 In this case it's easy to organize things per category (trees, houses, bushes…), and then also separate items in front from items that go in the back e.g. I have bushes in front and I also have bushes (green) in the back.

-Make it snap!
+Make it Snap!

-Sky & ground
+Create the Sky & Ground

 Create the ground and the sky by drawing a rectangle for each, but first create a new layer by clicking the Create New Layer icon at the bottom of the Layers panel.
 Name it sky/ground.

 1. Draw a green rectangle for the ground

 You can start with the ground which is a flat horizontal rectangle from left to right of your document.
 There is a guide in place that is the horizon.
 Your rectangle should snap when you are close towards the border of your document or near the guide.
 Apply a light green for the ground.

 2. Draw another rectangle right above for the sky

 Fill the rest of the document up with the rectangle for the sky.
 Apply the light blue gradient.
 With the rectangle still selected, go to Object > Arrange > Send to Back.